CristopherNim/WGU-D206/D214/D214_Task_2.md

 ###### Preparing the data for the Random Forest Model
 1) The y variable will represent whether the nursing home was fined or not.
 The X features are going to be use to predict the y feature.
+2) I then split X feature into training and testing set.
+I do the same for the y feature.
+Furthermore, the test sizes will be 20% and 80% of the data will be used for the training sets.  ![[Pasted image 20210920193147.png]]
+3) We train the data to create a forest. ![[Pasted image 20210920193244.png]]
+4) Finally, We test the data. ![[Pasted image 20210920193627.png]]

 # **Analysis**

 ###### D.  Report on your data-analysis process by describing the analysis technique(s) you used to appropriately analyze the data.
 Include the calculations you performed and their outputs.
 Justify how you selected the analysis technique(s) you used, including one advantage and one disadvantage of these technique(s).